 So what are the things to see in South Australia?
-Plenty of stunning natural environments, from towering coastal cliffs to the moon-like desert landscape of the interior.
+South Australia tourist attractions include plenty of stunning natural environments, from towering coastal cliffs to the moon-like desert landscape of the interior.
 The longest river in Australia, the Murray River, flows through the state and it also houses the largest lakes in Australia.

 South Australia is home to some of the best wines in the world, with Adelaide being named as one of the ten Wine Capitals of the World.
 But our unique produce doesn’t stop there, with almost everything you can think of growing here, from fruit and vegetables, meat and seafood, some using innovative methods and new technologies.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.